openstack/metalsmith/metalsmith_ansible/roles/metalsmith_deployment/README.rst

 ``extra_args`` (defaults to ``metalsmith_extra_args``)
     additional arguments to pass to the ``metalsmith`` CLI on all calls.
-``image`` (defaults to ``metalsmith_image``)
+    (No longer supported, will raise an error if used) ``image`` (defaults to ``metalsmith_image``)
     UUID, name or HTTP(s) URL of the image to use for deployment.
 Mandatory.
 ``image_checksum`` (defaults to ``metalsmith_image_checksum``)